The Sacramento metro area leads the nation in an unenviable category.

 Historically, a four-to-six-month supply is considered healthy.

-Vogt speculated that, with rising home values, some area homeowners are likely "getting to the point where they're thinking 'maybe I can sell,' when they couldn't a month ago, or maybe they were underwater."
+home values, some area homeowners are likely "getting to the point where they're thinking 'maybe I can sell,' when they couldn't a month ago, or maybe they were underwater."

 Vogt does not expect a land rush of sales activity in the upcoming spring/summer months, but he expects a gradual thawing in the local market.